 Whether it’s a week or two abroad or just a weekend road trip, taking a vacation away from home is the perfect time to get away from it all.
 No matter what your plans are, you’ll likely share them with friends and family on social media.
 Be careful about how much you do share and when you share it.
 Otherwise, your trip might send trouble right to your front door.

-57% of travellers post updates or use social media to check into hotels, tourist attractions and restaurants during their trip according to TripAdvisor.
+Many travellers post updates or use social media to check into hotels, tourist attractions and restaurants during their trip.
 While it’s tempting to share a play-by-play of all the highlights of your vacation, you could be updating more people than you realize.
 Your photos and updates could notify potential thieves your home is unattended.
 In fact, 78% of ex-burglars admit thieves monitor social media to identify target properties.

 What can you do to protect your home and belongings while you’re away?
 Keep the following in mind:

 Set your social media privacy settings so only your friends can view any content you post.
 While it just takes a second to accept new contacts online, you should only add friends you actually know in real life.
 Be aware of any changes to your account’s privacy settings and restrict who can access your information.

 Try not to announce any vacation plans ahead of time or while you’re away.
 You should always wait until after you return to share details or photos of your trip.
 Plus, you don’t want to be attached to your phone or computer while you’re away, do you?
 Never post photos that reveal your address, neighbourhood or landmarks near your home and avoid posting any photos showing expensive items in your home.

 Security experts recommend using social media to fool potential burglars.
 Instead of posting a photo of a beautiful sunset from your resort, take a moment to check in to a local coffee shop from back home or write a quick update on your day at work.
 Create the appearance its business as usual, especially if you’re a regular social media user.
 It only takes a minute but it can deter thieves from targeting your home.